Personality & Voice Definition

 - The point — the core philosophy of how the agent should behave.

-- Edit the personality Markdown.
+Edit the Markdown

 What to put in it